Maritime Museum Tasmania

-The Maritime Museum of Tasmania is a privately operated maritime museum dedicated to the history of Tasmania's association with the sea, ships, and ship-building, and is located at Carnegie House in Sullivans Cove, Hobart, Tasmania.
+Maritime Museum Tasmania is a volunteer-run maritime museum dedicated to the history of Tasmania's association with the sea, ships, and ship-building, and is located at the Carnegie Building in Sullivans Cove, Hobart, Tasmania.

 History

 The island state of Tasmania has a long and rich history of association with the sea, going back well before the time of British invasion and settlement on the island.
-The indigenous Tasmanians were known to have strong affiliations with the sea, and surrounding islands.
+The indigenous Tasmanians were known to have strong affiliations with the sea and surrounding islands.

-The British of course arrived by sea, and since the time of their first arrival in 1803, Tasmania has had a continuous history or sailing, maritime trade, fishing and other maritime activities.
+The British arrived by sea, and since the time of their first arrival in 1803, Tasmania has had a continuous history of sailing, maritime trade, fishing and other maritime activities.
 The museum sets out to chart, document and display materials and artefacts related to that history.

 Maritime enthusiasts first began to argue that the Tasmanian Museum and Art Gallery should include a room dedicated to Tasmania's maritime history in the 1930s.
 However it wasn't until 1972, when six volunteers decided to create a dedicated museum, that the Maritime Museum of Tasmania was born.
 It was originally housed in St. George's Church, Battery Point, and opened in 1973, with an official opening in 1974.

 Development

 In 1983 the museum relocated into Secheron House (built 1831), a much more appropriate location, and this also allowed the museum to expand.

-The Government of Tasmania decided to sell Secheron House in 1999, and the Museum took the opportunity to relocate and develop into a major educational institution and public attraction.
+The Tasmanian Government decided to sell Secheron House in 1999, and the Museum took the opportunity to relocate and develop into a major educational institution and public attraction.
 The museum relocated to its current home, the Carnegie Building, which placed it alongside the docks of Sullivans Cove, in close proximity to both the CBD and the Tasmanian Museum and Art Gallery.
 The new expanded and modern renovated Carnegie building was opened as the Maritime Museum of Tasmania by Queen Elizabeth II on 28 March 2000.

+In 2025, Maritime Museum Tasmania took over the lease of The Semaphore Cottage and transformed it into an interpretive centre, open to the public.
+Recognised as the oldest surviving building in Battery Point, the cottage was built in 1818 as the guardhouse for the Mulgrave Battery, Hobart’s first defensive fortification.

+Exhibits

+A 1.3 m sandstone statue from about 1836 satirising Van Diemen's Land governor George Arthur, believed to have been carved by Daniel Herbert due to the style matching that of his Ross Bridge carvings, was donated in 2023 to the museum.
+Arthur is standing, holding his penis, as a statue with plumbing arrangements thought to be part of a fountain.